GSA/cio.gov-redo/_pages/about/committees-and-cops/cloud-infrastructure-cop.md

 # Related Resources
 ## C&I CoP Homepage
-The [C&I CoP’s MAX.gov page](https://community.max.gov/display/Egov/CIO+Council+Data+Center+Optimization+Initiative+Community+of+Practice) **(login required)** is the main online repository of CoP information.
+The [C&I CoP’s MAX.gov page](https://community.max.gov/display/Egov/CIO+Council+Data+Center+Optimization+Initiative+Community+of+Practice) **(OMB MAX login required)** is the main online repository of CoP information.
 Find past presentations, upcoming meeting information, and other CoP-specific resources.
 Anyone with a federal email address can sign up and access the C&I CoP CIO Council MAX page.

 ## CIO Council Knowledge Portal
 The DCOI PMO, a co-sponsor of the CoP, has produced resources ranging from guidance on cooling for data centers, to steps agencies should consider when migrating to the cloud.
-These resources are stored on the [CIO Council Knowledge Portal on OMB MAX](https://community.max.gov/x/8YwyK) **(login required)**.
+These resources are stored on the [CIO Council Knowledge Portal on OMB MAX](https://community.max.gov/x/8YwyK) **(OMB MAX login required)**.
 Anyone with a federal email address can sign up and access these documents on MAX.

 Email [dcoi@gsa.gov](mailto:dcoi@gsa.gov) to contribute to or suggest resources for the Knowledge Portal.